Skip to main content

 Although comptime, quote, and unquoting provide a flexible base for writing macros, Noir's true metaprogramming ability comes from being able to interact with the compiler through a compile-time API.
 This API can be accessed through built-in functions in std::meta as well as on methods of several comptime types.

 The following is an incomplete list of some comptime types along with some useful methods on them.
+You can see more in the standard library Metaprogramming section.

 • Quoted: A token stream